worthyag/SixLove/draftReport.md

 The views displayed in **code snippet 8** are those that specifically deal with the tennis sessions.
 These are the views that provide the users with the ability interact with the tennis sessions.
 These views communicate with the `TennisSession` database table.
 Other than the `delete` view, the views pass a form to their associated HTML templates.
 These templates contain forms that allow users to make changes to their tennis sessions, in a similar fashion to **code snippet 4**.

 ### 4.2.1 The MVT Pattern

 At this point, it is clear to see that there is a pattern emerging.
 I begin by creating some model(s), then I create some view(s) that seems to be linked to some template that I have created.
 This is the Django work cycle.
+Django has a model-view-template (MVT) architecture, as displayed in **figure 25**.